adrienmo/eredis_cluster/README.md

 **Todo**

-- Use connection pool (Probably poolboy)
-- Add tests
+- Enhance the way poolboy is used

-## Compilation
+## Compilation && test

-The directory contains a Makefile and rebar
+The directory contains a Makefile and rebar3

 	make
+	make test

 ## Usage